google/WebFundamentals/src/content/en/fundamentals/design-and-ux/responsive/content.md

 </table>

 Page weight isn't just a problem for emerging markets.
 In many countries, people use mobile plans with limited data, and will avoid your site or app if they perceive it to be heavy and expensive.
 Even "unlimited" cell and wifi data plans generally have a data limit beyond which they are blocked or throttled.
+For these reasons, it's best to be as transparent as possible about how much data your page consumes.
+The following blog post provides specific best practices: [Nurture trust through cost transparency](https://medium.com/google-design/nurture-trust-through-cost-transparency-b61a5947d2fc)

 The bottom line: page weight affects performance and costs money.
 [Optimizing content efficiency](/web/fundamentals/performance/optimizing-content-efficiency/) shows how to reduce that cost.